Uncertainty Quantification of Surrogate Models using Conformal Prediction: Introduction

-Machine-learning-based surrogate modelling promises computational efficiency and allows for data-driven discovery at scale.
-In modelling tasks, such as computational fluid dynamics, nuclear fusion, and weather forecasting, it is increasingly crucial to provide accurate, robust, and timely uncertainty estimates.
-In such safety-critical systems \cite{safetycriticalsystems}, it is impervious that we supplement model predictions with calibrated uncertainty estimations.
-This can lead to improved decision-making processes in downstream tasks.
-The CP framework demonstrated in this paper pushes the envelope forward in uncertainty quantification for complex scientific modelling at scale, demonstrating industry-level safety-critical applications.
+Machine-learning-based surrogate modelling accelerates scientific simulation through computational efficiency and enables data-driven discovery at scale.
+When modelling complex systems such as computational fluid dynamics, nuclear fusion and weather forecasting, both computational speed and accurate uncertainty estimates are crucial.
+In safety-critical systems \cite{safetycriticalsystems}, supplementing model predictions with calibrated uncertainty estimations is imperative for improved decision-making in downstream tasks.
+The CP framework demonstrated here advances uncertainty quantification for complex scientific modelling at scale with industry-level safety-critical applications.
+Neural-PDE solvers offer quick, inexpensive PDE solutions\citep{Yin_2023}, enabling system understanding and optimal design point identification\citep{li2023geometryinformed, SHUKLAdnoairfoil}.
+As these models become ubiquitous, verifying prediction accuracy becomes pressingly important.
+Applications span nuclear fusion for low-carbon energy production \citep{LEREDE2023101144,Degrave2022,PFC,Kates-Harbeck2019,pamela2024neuralpararealdynamicallytrainingneural,carey2024dataefficiencylongterm} to weather forecasting for proactive climate change response \citep{cc_extremeweather,gcm_error_growth,ddw_risk}.
+Through this work, we propose a model-agnostic method providing calibrated error bounds for all variables, lead times, and spatial locations, requiring no model modifications with negligible computational costs.

-Solving differential equations is a crucial tool for being able to model dynamic systems.
-Neural-PDE solvers offer a quick, relatively inexpensive method to solve PDEs\citep{Yin_2023}, allowing us to further understand the physical system and find optimum design points\citep{li2023geometryinformed, SHUKLAdnoairfoil}.
-These Neural-PDE based surrogate models offer a new pathway to solve, understand and model physical systems.
-But as they become more ubiquitous across various application domains, ability to verify the accuracy of their predictions becomes pressingly important.

-Solving Nuclear Fusion at a commercial scale is a key component in decarbonising hard-to-abate industries \citep{LEREDE2023101144}.
-However, several challenges remain, ranging from confinement\citep{Degrave2022}, and materials \citep{PFC} to mitigating disruptions \citep{Kates-Harbeck2019}.
-Operating on an accelerated timeline and exponential costs, iterative test-based design becomes an unviable option.
-Researchers are left to solve these challenges in-silico using simulations.
-However, within the context of Fusion modelling, at the exascale, simulation costs grow exponentially and need surrogate models capable of quicker, cheaper approximations.
-Neural-PDE solvers have enabled this, allowing us to solve complex multi-physical systems several orders of magnitude faster than traditional numerical solvers \citep{pamela2024neuralpararealdynamicallytrainingneural, carey2024dataefficiencylongterm}.
-As further development are done on these models, it is pertinent to be to provide rigorous methods of quantifying the uncertainty associated with these predictive models.